 As you can see, there are many things to consider when looking for the optimal yoga holiday for yourself.
 You’ll want to be aware of the quality of the individual yoga sessions, how personal you get with the teachers and guidance counsellors throughout your practice, what you eat for meals while on retreat, the location of the holiday and the amenities that come with the retreat package.

 These are all important points to think about, but you should also consider a few other things before you set out.
 First, consider if you will go alone or with a friend or family member.
 In some cases, having one or more close friends or relatives on retreat with you can be a supportive and bonding experience for you both or for your group as a whole.
 On the other hand, some people regard yoga retreats as events that are meant to be done individually to soothe the individual spirit and sole.

 Our Phuket Resort & Spa offers yoga retreats in 3 packages.
-You can choose from a 3-day package, a 5-day package or a 7-day package.
+You can choose from a 3-day package, a 5-day package or a 7-day resort retreats.
 With all of the packages, you will receive the best accommodations, personal consultations and meetings with your teacher, amazing daily sessions, healthy and tasteful meals, and great amenities as well.
 Consider the points listed here when making arrangements for your yoga holiday to ensure that it is a wonderful and lasting experience.